 - Must provide a copy of your most recent high-school transcript, showing proof of good standing with a 3.0 GPA or better.
 If you have received a GED, please provide a copy of your GED as well as your most recent high-school transcript.
 If you are a home-schooled student, please provide either 1) a transcript from your nontraditional private school or 2) a parent-generated transcript with a notarized affidavit that you have completed a high-school education.

-- The scholarship will be paid directly to the college or university’s financial aid office where the student is/will be attending.
+- The scholarship will be paid directly to the college’s financial aid office where the student is/will be attending.

 - The student can reapply for this scholarship on a yearly basis.
 There is no guarantee the same student will be selected each year to receive this scholarship.